ggiamarchi/vagrant-openstack-provider/README.md

 * `openstack_network_url` - The network service URL to hit.
 This is good for custom endpoints.
 If not provided, vagrant will try to get it from catalog endpoint.
 * `openstack_volume_url` - The block storage URL to hit.
 This is good for custom endpoints.
 If not provided, vagrant will try to get it from catalog endpoint.
 * `openstack_image_url` - The image URL to hit.
 This is good for custom endpoints.
 If not provided, vagrant will try to get it from catalog endpoint.
+* `endpoint_type` - The endpoint type to use : publicURL, adminURL, internalURL.
+If not provided, vagrant will use publicURL by default.

 ### VM Configuration